tania-andersen/python-scraper/README.md

 # Python Scraper
-A simple usecase based scraping script in Python with Playwright.
+A simple usecase based scraping script for paginated result pages with links to detail pages.
+Written in Python with Playwright.
 Alpha version.
 License: The Unlicense.

 ChatGPT wrote this documentation.
 It was fact-checked and edited by a human.